Magnon spin capacitor

-\textit{Magnon capacitor. }First, from Eq.~\eqref{eq:dQdV} we obtain the relation of the magnon current through the system, $I_m\equiv\QQdot$, in response to the to rate of change in magnon spin accumulation, $\VVdot$, as $I_m(t) = \CT \VVdot(t)$.
-In the parallel configuration there will be a leakage current flowing between the left and right ferromagnet, acting as an additional resistor in parallel to the capacitor with resistance $\RT^{-1}\equiv \A\,\sigmaT$.
-We can therefore represent the magnonic capacitor with the circuit representation between the dashed lines in Fig.~\hyperref[fig:setup]{\ref*{fig:setup}b}, consisting of a mutual and quantum capacitor in series, with a resistor in parallel.
+From Eq.~\eqref{eq:dQdV} we obtain the relation of the magnon current through the system, $I_m\equiv\QQdot$, in response to the rate of change in magnon spin accumulation, $\VVdot$, as $I_m(t) = \CT \VVdot(t)$.
+In the parallel configuration there will be a leakage current flowing between the left and right ferromagnet, acting as an additional resistor in parallel to the capacitor with resistance $\RT^{-1}\equiv \sigmaT$.
+We therefore represent the magnonic capacitor with the circuit representation in Fig.~\hyperref[fig:setup]{\ref*{fig:setup}b}, consisting of a mutual and quantum capacitor in series, parallel to a resistor.

-There is a significant difference between the magnonic and electrical capacitor, since the electrical capacitance of a parallel plate capacitor scales as surface area $\A$, whereas the mutual magnon capacitance scales with the \emph{inverse} surface area $\A$.
-This is related to the long-range nature of the Coulomb interaction, since from Gauss's law it follows that the electric field generated by a charge buildup on the parallel plates is proportional to the \emph{inverse} area.
-In contrast, the magnon density-density interaction we consider in this work is purely local and the interaction potential is thus proportional to the area.
-The magnon capacitance, Eq.~\eqref{eq:CM}, is therefore \emph{inversely} proportional to area.
-Here we note that another possible source of coupling the magnon densities is the long range dipole-dipole interaction, which would also give rise to a different scaling with area.

-The magnon capacitor offers an additional engineering degree of freedom: the choice between a parallel and antiparallel configuration, which switches the sign of the mutual magnon capacitance $\CT$ and changes the leakage current $I_s$ from finite to zero.
-The switching of the sign of the mutual magnon capacitance is the effect of the interfacial exchange coupling, which energetically prefers a parallel alignment for $U^z>0$.
+The magnon capacitor offers an additional engineering degree of freedom: the choice between a parallel and antiparallel configuration, which switches the sign of the mutual magnon capacitance $\CM$ and changes the leakage current $I_s$ from finite to zero.
+The switching of the sign of the mutual magnon capacitance is the effect of the interfacial exchange coupling, which energetically prefers a parallel alignment for $U^z_0>0$.
 The build-up of relative magnon spin $\QQ$ thus increases the total energy of the system in the parallel alignment, whereas in the antiparallel alignment the total energy is decreased.
-However, increasing the magnon number also incurs an energetic cost due to the Bose-Einstein statistics, described by the quantum magnon capacitance.
-In the antiparallel case there thus exists an energetic instability if $\CM^{AP}>\CQ$, beyond which the linear spin-wave theory employed here is no longer valid.
+Increasing the magnon number also incurs an energetic cost due to the Bose-Einstein statistics, described by the quantum magnon capacitance.
+In the antiparallel configuration there thus exists an energetic instability if $\CM^{AP}>\CQ$, beyond which the linear spin-wave theory employed here is no longer valid.